 DEATH COMES AS THE END: AGATHA CHRISTIE

-This novel stands out as the only one by Christie set outside the 20th century and featuring no European characters.
-Set in Thebes in 2000 BC, it reflects her fascination with the ancient world, inspired by her time in the Middle East with her archaeologist husband, Sir Max Mallowan.
+The novel reflects Christie’s fascination with the ancient world, inspired by her time in the Middle East with her archaeologist husband, Sir Max Mallowan.
 It’s the first full-length novel to merge historical fiction with the mystery genre, paving the way for the historical whodunit.

 Death Comes as the End by Agatha Christie - Tea Tonic & Toxin Podcast and Book Club